best phones for kids

 Save 10% on the Pinwheel smartphone for kids.

 While the Gabb phone has been out for a bit longer than the Pinwheel phone, Pinwheel now has four different phone options: Pixel, Plus, Slim, and Rugged.
 In 2020, I was told their current users were considered, in part, beta testers and cocreators.
 Users were able to submit requests for apps they wanted to see added to their app store.
 These ideas were then brought to their therapist council to see if they fit with their mission.
 This is still the case now.
 The Pinwheel phone is a great option if you want to allow carefully selected apps and be involved in the management of your child’s phone.
 With the Pinwheel phone, everything is managed through a caregiver portal.
-To read my review of the Pinwheel phone, check out my Pinwheel Phone Review—Slim Model.
+To read my review of the Pinwheel phone, check out my Pinwheel Phone Review—Slim Model and my Great First Phone Review Pinwheel Pixel Review.
+(Use Pinwheel promo code exhaustedmama to save!)

 Safe Phone Option 3: Bark